bredelings/BAli-Phy/benchmarks/coalescent-history.md

 - Apparent dependent-edge machinery boundary: 3.6% seed-0 recurring increase
   with unknown trace status; separate bookkeeping, invalidation, and evaluation costs.
-- Completed Runtime AST conversion: 6.5% higher `I50`; measure `I1` at both
+- Runtime AST conversion: 8.3% more recurring work; Variant2 explains 1.9%,
-  endpoints before assigning the increase to recurring work.
+  while the remaining value-plumbing and traversal costs are not partitioned.
 - Fixed startup at `b0f1cb92`: the five-seed mean `I1` is 15.6% above 4.2
   after removing the Unicode scanner cost; recover the per-seed dispersion.
 - The long-range panel mean has a remaining 3.8% recurring increase from 4.2 to